deckhouse/deckhouse/modules/020-deckhouse/docs/README.md

   Example:
     `kubectl -n d8-system set image deployment/deckhouse deckhouse=registry.deckhouse.io/deckhouse/fe:v1.30.5`

-- Set a specified image tag for deployment/deckhouse and remove `releaseChannel` from deckhouse ConfigMap In this case, you will hold a specified version and will not get any more updates.
+- Set a specified image tag for deployment/deckhouse and remove `releaseChannel` from deckhouse ConfigMap.
+    In this case, you will hold a specified version and will not get any more updates.
     ```sh
     $ kubectl -n d8-system set image deployment/deckhouse deckhouse=registry.deckhouse.io/deckhouse/fe:v1.30.5